ebmdatalab/fdaaa_requirements/README.md

-# Automated assessments of compliance with the FDAAA 2007
+# Assessments of compliance with various requirements of the FDAAA 2007

 ## Overview